 “So much of contemporary dance is owed to Martha,” stated Janet Eilber, Artistic Director and former Principal Dancer of the company.
 We chatted in her office – a white-walled space with only the necessary computer, printer and office equipment; creative and decorative energies, it seems, are saved for the stage.
 “Before,” continued Eilber, referring to the 1920s when Graham formed her company, “there was mime on stage if they wanted to say ‘Will you marry me?’ or ‘Let’s dance’…Martha took naturalistic body language and primal gesture – the things we do unconsciously – and she turned it into theater.
 The movement is married to an emotional idea.”

-Back at the studio, Vale was rehearsing another of Graham’s work, Diversion of Angels, about joy between lovers.
-Konstantina was being lifted by two men and it looked wobbly.
+Back at the studio, Vale was rehearsing Diversion of Angels, Graham’s piece about joy between lovers.
+Xintara was being lifted by two men and it looked wobbly.
 “Okay, tell me what’s wrong.
 What do you need?”
 Vale asked, standing close to the three dancers.
 “What do you wish you had to make you more stable?”
 Vale put the responsibility on the dancers to articulate their needs for the performance.

 “Graham dancers have to be great communicators,” Eilber answered, when I asked about the qualities that make a Graham dancer.
 “They have to be powerful individuals…who take charge of their own performances.
 They are responsible for their interpretive choices…To express themselves with emotion and physicality in equal measure is what our dancers and students fight for every day.”

-Such qualities are probably what bridge these artists from the Graham repertoire to the works of other choreographers – a direction the company is consciously pursuing to evolve and adapt Graham’s aesthetic to current times.
+Such qualities are probably what bridge these artists from the Graham repertoire to the works of other choreographers – a direction the company is consciously pursuing.

 Mats Ek, the Swedish choreographer notable for his darkly modern twist on ballet fairy tales like Giselle and The Sleeping Beauty, had been ready to retire.
 But, he couldn’t refuse Eilber’s appeal to set, for the first time, his work on the company – a duet titled Axe.
 Created in 2015 and originally performed by Ana Laguna (Ek’s wife) and Yvan Auzely, Axe happens to be Ek’s last piece.
 In January 2016, he announced his retirement, and to the disappointment of many in the dance community, also declared that he would be pulling the rights to stage his works.
 “Mats told me a story,” Eilber said, “that he planned to be a theater director.
 But, he saw a performance of the Martha Graham Dance Company in Stockholm in the mid-fifties that just changed his path.
 He realized that dance could be just as powerful as theater.”
 Eilber also cited Ek’s theatricality as a reason for choosing to collaborate with him.
 “Every new work is a risk, but when I choose a choreographer, I’m hoping to create a work that will resonate – that can stand onstage next to a Martha Graham work.”